bidimensional/Banana-Navigator/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

-I actually stopped when I reached an Average Score of 20.
+My code has a cap of 15 for the Avg Score and 2000 episodes, but all my executions passed the threshold of 13.

 This has been implemented using a Dueling Network Architecture with Epsilon-Greedy policy and an Experience Replay.